vingerha/gazpar_2_mqtt_dev/README.md

 For usage and installation etc. see [DOCUMENTATION](https://github.com/vingerha/gazpar_2_mqtt/wiki)

 ## Changelogs :
+- 0.5.0
+  - Use webservice for loading data to Home Assistant, previously this was a spook (app) api
+  - collect published measures (periodically values registered by GRDF)
 - 0.4.1
   - initial fix to load also published (non-daily) data, may need a rebuild of the db
   - reduce non-needed stuff for the addon